dxwy/MAX30100_for_STM32_HAL/README.md

 * Complie and flash `main.c` to microcontroller.
 * Read the results from a UART monitor/plotter.
 * Refer to [`./examples`](./examples) and [datasheets](https://www.maximintegrated.com/en/products/sensors/MAX30100.html) for further information.

+## Sidenote
+* If you're using an MAX30100 module and it cannot be detected by the microcontroller, removing the pull-up resistors on the module may resolve the problem.
+Details [here](https://www.teachmemicro.com/max30100-arduino-heart-rate-sensor/).